 If you end up wandering around Bariloche after coming down from the Frey and don’t have a reservation, you can also try any one of the 5+ hostels on Salta.

-In Town.
-Craft breweries Cervecería Berlina and Cerveza Manush have the best craft beer I drank in my entire year in South America.
+Craft breweries Cervecería Berlina and Cerveza Manush have the best craft beer I have drank in my entire year in South America.
 Their food is great too—and if you visit at the right time, you might catch happy hour.

 Las Brasas (less than two blocks away from Manush, on Ada Maria Elflein 163) has AMAZING sandwiches.
 Their schedule can be a bit wonky, and they do close during the afternoon, but it is worth the effort to swing by for a bite.
 Note that Las Brasas has two outposts at this address—the sandwich shop on the corner (which you should visit)—and a sit-down restaurant.

-In town.
 Bariloche is a great place for a rest day (or two), with excellent restaurants, craft breweries, and innumerable chocolate shops lining its main streets.
 Visit Mitre, two blocks north of the lake, to exchange American dollars for Argentinian pesos and sample chocolate from any of the 10+ chocolate shops.
-There’s also a local arts market daily where Mitre begins, adjacent to the Centro Civico.
+There’s also a local art market daily where Mitre begins, adjacent to the Centro Civico.

 - Bring all your own gear, since purchasing anything climbing-related in Argentina is extremely difficult due to tariffs.
 In fact, bring as much gear as you feel like carrying—ropes, cams, stoppers, etc.—because at the end of your trip, the Refugieros and other Argentinians might be open to offloading gear from you since it’s so tough to purchase in their country.